awesome-selfhosted/awesome-selfhosted/README.md

 - [Supysonic](https://github.com/spl0k/supysonic) - Python implementation of the Subsonic server API. `AGPL-3.0` `Python`
 - [SwingMusic](https://swingmusic.vercel.app/) - Swing Music is a beautiful, self-hosted music player and streaming server for your local audio files.
 Like a cooler Spotify ... but bring your own music. ([Source Code](https://github.com/swing-opensource/swingmusic)) `MIT` `Python`
 - [Volumio](https://volumio.com/) - A free and open source linux distribution, designed and fine-tuned exclusively for music playback. ([Source Code](https://github.com/volumio/Volumio2)) `GPL-3.0` `Nodejs`
+- [YamlPoder](https://github.com/MikiVanousek/yaml-poder/settings) - YamlPoder helps you self-host your podcast.
+It builds the RSS feed and you then use a web-server to make the feed as well as audio files publicly accessible. `MIT` `Julia`

 ### Media Streaming - Multimedia Streaming